matteo-maria-tommasini/OpenPCA/README.md

  It is a collection of Matlab scripts for PCA analysis.

  The scripts are adapted for selected applications in micro Raman spectroscopy.
+ The application to micro SORS has been discussed in the PhD thesis by Alessandra Botteon (Politecnico di Milano, 2022), and the context is discussed in the paper https://doi.org/10.1002/jrs.6405

 # Author contact details:
  Prof. Matteo Tommasini